pixobits/giftnft.cards/smartcontract/README.md

+# How to deploy?

+First, setup the environment variables by copying the `.env.example` file to `.env` and providing appropriate values to them.

+Then, run the command `yarn deploy-testnet` to deploy it to the Metis Blockchain.
+After the deployment succeeds, you should receive the address of the deployed smart contract on the console.
+This is going to be needed for upgrades to the smart contract and by the frontend.

 # Advanced Sample Hardhat Project

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.